ocaml/ocamlbuild/manual/manual.md

 # Reference documentation

 In this chapter, we will try to cover the built-in targets and tags provided by OCamlbuild.
-We will omit feature that are deprecated, because we found they lead to bad practices or were superseded by better options.
+We will omit features that are deprecated, because we found they lead to bad practices or were superseded by better options.
 Of course, given that a `myocamlbuild.ml` can add new rules and tags, this documentation will always be partial.